ycrash/yc-data-script/README.md

 ![img](/docs/images/360-degree.png)

-# yc-360: One Script to Capture 360° Production Artifacts
+# yc-360 Script: One Script to Capture 360° Production Artifacts

-## What is yc-360 script?
+## What is yc-360 Script?

-yc-360 is a simple script that captures 16 different artifacts from your application in a pristine manner, which are highly useful to troubleshoot production problems.
+**yc-360 script** is a simple script that captures 16 different artifacts from your application in a pristine manner, which are highly useful to troubleshoot production problems.
 Here is the list of artifacts captured by the script:

 | **Artifact**          | **What It Captures**                                                                 |
 |-----------------------|--------------------------------------------------------------------------------------|